 Ultra Easy Pineapple Chicken Kabobs

-What are the cheapest meals to make at home?
+When it comes to recipes for one person, what are the cheapest meals to make at home?
 Chicken!
 I can eat chicken and seafood and not miss a beat.
 There are just so many ways in which to prepare them, you can’t get tired of serving them at mealtime.
 Besides, I love to grill.

 - 1/2 lb boneless chicken breast halves cut into 1-inch skinless pieces

 - 1 green bell pepper sliced into 1-inch pieces

 Using a clean grate, apply a small amount of oil to it before you preheat the grill.
 Use the medium-high setting.

 Load the bell peppers, onions, chicken pieces, and pineapple slices onto skewers; brush with barbecue sauce.
 I fave Jack Daniels flavors myself especially when I’m cooking with aluminum foil.
 The foil contains the juices and all the goodness of the chicken.
 Besides that, it helps the meat to cook evenly.
 Grill for about 7 minutes each side.

 Chicken should not show any signs of pink and the juices are clear in color.

 Easy Meals for One Person